 Electric Vehicle Market Penetration Main Factors

 The transformation of the global automobile industry toward electric mobility is underway.
-Many factors may influence the EV market penetration:
+The following factors may influence the EV market penetration.

 Anxiety of range: The phenomenon termed "range anxiety" is common among potential EV owners.
 Range anxiety refers to the worry that an EV has insufficient reach to get to its destination and would leave the driver stranded.
 It is one of the key barriers to EV adoption [1].
 This fear can be mitigated by the availability of a comprehensive, convenient, and reliable charging network, thus directly linking EV market penetration to charging infrastructure [2].